any-docs/css/content/reference/at-rules/@font-face/src/index.md

 ### Values

 - `url()`
-  - Specifies an external reference consisting of a {{cssxref("url_value", "&lt;url&gt;")}}, followed by optional hints using the `format()` and `tech()` component values that specify the format and font technology of the resource referenced by the URL.
+  - Specifies an external reference consisting of a `&lt;url&gt;`, followed by optional hints using the `format()` and `tech()` component values that specify the format and font technology of the resource referenced by the URL.
 The `format()` and `tech()` components are a comma-separated list of strings of known [font formats](#font_formats) and technologies.
 If a user agent doesn't support the font technology or formats, it skips downloading the font resource.
 If no format or technology hints are supplied, the font resource is always downloaded.

 - `format()`
   - An optional declaration that follows the `url()` value that provides a hint for the user agent on the font format.